geotools/geotools/docs/user/welcome/upgrade.rst

      </mirror>
    </mirrors>

 Both of the above repositories above are included in ``https://repo.osgeo.org/repository/release/`` group repository.
-The mirror settings are intended as a temporary measure to allow your projects to build while you perform the update to the osgeo release repository.
+The mirror settings are intended as a temporary measure to allow your projects to build while you update your :file:`pom.xml` to use the osgeo release repository.

 Change to repo.osgeo.org for GeoTools snapshots
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^